AlbertSuarez/weird-converter/README.md

 ## Future development

 * 🎶 Support other input audio types.
-* 📷 Implement image to audio conversion.
 * 📹 Implement audio to video conversion (and the same other way around).
+* ⭐️ Implement custom transformations for getting different results.

 ## Results